An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 // Effective haploid popuation sizes (diploid Ne * 2)

 Then we describe the haploid sample sizes and generations since sampling.
 Haploid sample sizes relate to twice the number of your diploid samples, unless you use haplotype data.
-Usually, the sampling time of one population is set to 0 and used as an anchor unless there are observations between the last genomic sampling and the current state that ought to be included in the model (e.g., the extinction of a deme).
+Usually, the sampling time of one population is set to 0 and used as an anchor unless there are observations between the last genomic sampling and the current state that ought to be included in the model (e.g., inferring the current status through the use of museum material).
+Generation times must be researched in the literature or inferred from life history parameters of the species.

 // Haploid sample sizes and generations passed since sampling

 Finally, we have to model growth rates of our populations.
 Note, that these are defined backwards in time.
 Hence, negative growth rates define a population expansion forward in time and vice-versa.
-Unless you have specific reasons to assume the deme underwent constant growth, I prefer to leave these at zero.
-Non-zero growth rates tend to introduce population size inflation or non-coalescence in models unless priors are restrictive.
+Unless you choose restrictive priors, non-zero growth rates may introduce population size inflation or non-coalescence in models.

 //Growth rates